robin-raymond/zax.io/alias.md

     // ...
 }

-// Creates an alias to a type of `func` based on a function's variable `type`.
+// Creates an alias to `func`'s ``type`.
+Automatically creates an alias of a
-// Automatically creates an alias of the variable's `type` since variables
-// cannot be aliased by name directly (i.e. variable are needed to create
+// variable's `type`.
+Since variables name are never aliased, an `alias`
+// presumes the alias is intended to be the `type` of a variable and not to
+// alias the name of a variable.
+Variable names must always be used to create
-// aliases of a function's `type`).
+// aliases of function `type`s.
 FuncType :: alias func

 // create anotherFunc using the FuncType alias